Soheil Habibian

 ---|---|

-May 11, 2022 | Our paper, “Encouraging Human Interaction with Robot Teams: Legible and Fair Subtask Allocations” got accepted to IEEE Robotics and Automation Letters. [link] |
+Jan 30, 2023 | Our RA-L paper, “Encouraging Human Interaction with Robot Teams: Legible and Fair Subtask Allocations” got accepted for presentation at the 2023 IEEE International Conference on Robotics and Automation (ICRA). |